yuernestliu/LadderpathCalculator/README.md

-# Ladderpath Calculator
+# LadderpathCalculator_v1.0

-Repository associated with the research paper on the hierarchical and nested structures in amino acid sequences.

 ## Introduction
+Repository associated with the research paper "Evolutionary tinkering enriches the hierarchical and nested structures in amino acid sequences, Physical Review Research, 6: 023215, 2024" (https://journals.aps.org/prresearch/abstract/10.1103/PhysRevResearch.6.023215) on the hierarchical and nested structures in amino acid sequences.
+This paper is first available online on 2023.10.15 (https://www.researchsquare.com/article/rs-3440555/v1).

-This repository contains codes and data associated with the paper "**Evolutionary Tinkering Enriches the Hierarchical and Nested Structures in Amino Acid Sequences, 2023**" by Zecheng Zhang et al. This repository serves as a supplement, providing the necessary tools (also useful tools for you to calculate the ladderpath of sequences) and datasets to understand and replicate our findings.
+This repository serves as a supplement, providing the necessary tools (also useful tools for you to calculate the ladderpath of sequences) and datasets to understand and replicate our findings.

 ## Repository Structure